 There are various approaches to managing a global rebrand budget.
 A central budget for program management combined with local budgets for regional items often proves the most effective balance.

-Remember: While minimising costs is important, your rebrand is also an investment.
+Remember: While minimizing costs is important, your rebrand is also an investment.
 Organizations like Brand Finance can help quantify the potential increase in brand value resulting from a successful implementation.

 'There are various approaches to managing a global rebrand budget.
 A central budget for program management combined with local budgets for regional items often proves the most effective balance.'